SysBioChalmers/RAVEN/README.md

 Anybody is welcome to contribute to the development of RAVEN Toolbox, but please abide by the following guidelines.

+When making _any_ changes to an existing function (`*.m`-file, change the name and date near the bottom of the commented section that is included the beginning of each function.
+In this section, please specify what each parameter is doing, and what are default settings.
+Have a look at existing functions to see what style is used.

 ### Urgent bugfix
 * When fixing a bug in an existing function, make a separate branch from `master` and name the branch after the function you are fixing.
 * Make commits to this branch while working on your bugfix.
 Note that bugfixes have to be backwards compatible.